 Over the last several years, I have taken up an interest in commercial real estate development and investment.
 Commercial real-estate offers unique tax benefits and long-term opportunities for capital appreciation.
 It allows you to put larger dollars to work and often provides immediate cashflow.
 It also allows you to invest in your own community, creating places for people to live and work while growing your community at the same time.
 Sioux Falls is a steadily growing community, which leads me to believe commercial real estate will continue to be a solid investment for decades to come.

-Today, our combined portfolio consists of 30 commercial properties primarily consisting of multi-family apartment complexes, strip malls, and QSR restaurants.
+As of early 2024, our combined portfolio consists of 35 commercial properties primarily consisting of multi-family apartment complexes, strip malls, and QSR restaurants.
 When our current projects under construction are complete, we will have more than 2,000 apartment units in South Dakota.
 We also own 14 retail properties, which include 10 Starbucks locations across the Midwest.
 We are continuing to grow aggressively and plan to make Cresten the premier real estate brand in our community.

 Faith, Philanthropy, and Community Involvement

 A major element of my Christian faith is a calling to give to others joyfully while also being the best steward possible of the resources God has entrusted to me.
-This means supporting my local church, Faith Baptist Fellowship West (soon to be called Risen Hope Baptist Church), with time, talent, and treasure.
+This means supporting my local church, with time, talent, and treasure.
 My faith calls me to give back, meet needs, and identify creative solutions to community problems.
 I also believe that business leaders should serve on non-profit boards and work on philanthropic projects for the common good.
 While I can’t serve on every board or support every non-profit, I help where I can.

 I also believe how non-profits operate and raise money in my community needs to evolve to meet today’s challenges.
 There is too much overlap of services among non-profits and not enough accountability with how donor dollars are spent.
 I have tried to be a thought leader on the topic of philanthropy and have experimented with creative fundraising projects such as the MarketBeat Burger, MarketBrew beer, and the MarketBeat Holiday Plaza.
 Over time, I hope to become a trusted voice in the Sioux Falls business community about what effective philanthropy looks like and how non-profits can operate with the same level of operational excellence that many for-profit businesses do.

-In terms of current volunteer work, I serve on the Board of Trustees for Kairos University (formerly known as Sioux Falls Seminary).
-I also serve on the Board of Directors at Startup Sioux Falls and on the Campaign Cabinet for Forward Sioux Falls 2026.
-I am currently the treasurer at my church, Faith Baptist Fellowship.
-We (MarketBeat) also support a variety of annual events in Sioux Falls including Innovation Expo, Hey Sioux Falls, Juneteenth, YPN Crossroads Summit, Sioux Falls Leadership Summit, and others.
+In terms of current volunteer work, I serve on the Board of Directors for the Greater Sioux Falls Chamber of Commerce and the South Dakota Enterprise Institute.
+I also serve on an advisory board for Augustana University.
+I have previously served on boards for March of Dimes, Sioux Falls Seminary (Kairos University), and Startup Sioux Falls.
+We (MarketBeat) also support a variety of annual events in Sioux Falls including Innovation Expo, Juneteenth, YPN Crossroads Summit, Sioux Falls CEO Summit, Sioux Falls Leadership Summit, and others.